m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-22-spamfilterbypass.md

 description: Building a local SMTP server to bypass spam filters
 ---

-**This Blog details setting up a local SMTP phishing server on a VPS from scratch to implement TLS, SPF, DKIM, DMARC and other modern checks to improve overall mail deliverability and bypass modern spam filters like Gmail, yahoo, outlook etc. Also building a local SMTP allows to send/receive unlimited mails for free as long as the hosting provider permits it and you have bandwidth.**
+**This Blog details setting up a local SMTP phishing server on a VPS from scratch to implement TLS, SPF, DKIM, DMARC and other modern checks to improve overall mail deliverability and bypass modern spam filters like Gmail, yahoo, outlook etc. Also building a local SMTP allows to send/receive unlimited mails for free as long as the hosting provider permits it and you haven't run out of internet bandwidth.**

 Refer to this [Starting Point Section](/permalinks/PhishOPS/StartingPoint) to understand the theory and techniques to bypass modern spam filters.